LadyNaggaga/ASP.NETCoreMVA/Introduction/IntroductiontoASPNETCore.md

     ![Alt Text](https://github.com/LadyNaggaga/ASP.NETCoreMVA/blob/master/Images/Filenew.png)

+    This can also be done in dotnet new -t Web
+    Add screenshot

 ## Running the application under IIS or on Kestrel
 - Change the Debug drop dowen inthe toolbar to the application name